acwooding/easydata2_demo/reference/easydata/sharing-your-work.md

 #### Notebooks and Code
 - [ ] Notebooks are in the `notebooks` directory following the [notebook naming convention](notebooks.md#naming-convention).
 - [ ] Notebooks load data via the `Dataset.load()` API to access an available Dataset.
-- [ ] Functions are in `easydata/user_name` and accessed in notebooks via something like `from easydata.user_name import my_function`.
-If you have  `def my_function` in your notebook or anything more elaborate, there's a good chance that it should be in the `easydata` module.
+- [ ] Functions are in `src/user_name` and accessed in notebooks via something like `from src.user_name import my_function`.
+If you have  `def my_function` in your notebook or anything more elaborate, there's a good chance that it should be in the `src` module.
 - [ ] Notebook cells run sequentially (i.e. **Kernel->Restart & Run All** runs to completion successfully).
 - [ ] *(Optional but generally recommended)*: All notebook cell output has been cleared before checking it in (i.e. **Kernel->Restart & Clear Output** before saving).